vladimirpolak/lols/README.md

 ### Options
    ```
   -h, --help                                 Show help and exit.

-  -a FILE, --batch-file FILE     (alpha)File containing URLs to download, one URL per line.
+  -a [file.txt], --batch-file [file.txt]     (alpha)File containing URLs to download, one URL per line.
                                               Lines starting with '#', ';' or ']' are considered as comments and ignored.

   -s, --separate-content                     Provided the flag, downloaded content will NOT be separated in folders based on content type.

   -u, --save-urls                            Provided the flag, all direct urls for content will be saved into txtfile in the output folder.
   --version                                  Print program version and exit
   --supported-sites                          Print supported sites and exit
    ```